 - The message was sent to a spam or bulk email address.

 - The email server was unable to deliver the message for some other reason

 What are the consequences of a hard bounce?

+- Damaged Sender Reputation: Email service providers (ESPs) monitor bounce rates as an indicator of a sender’s reputation.
+A high rate of hard bounces can signal to these providers that a sender is not maintaining a clean email list or is possibly engaging in spam-like behavior.
 If too many hard bounces occur, it could impact the sender’s reputation and lead to their messages being blocked by other email servers.

 How can you prevent a hard bounce from happening?